prestonharberts/fedora-40-configuration/docs/firefox.md

 ## Extensions

 Open Settings, and click the Extensions & Themes button at the bottom.
 Under the Extensions tab, click "Find more add-ons."
-Search and install the following extensions:
+Search and install the following extensions and change each ones respective shortcuts in `about:addons`:

 - Bitwarden - Free Password Manager by Bitwarden Inc.
+  - Open vault popup: Alt+L
 - Cookie AutoDelete by CAD Team
 - DeArrow - Better Titles and Thumbnails on YouTube
 - OneTab by OneTab Team